Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Introduction

-On the theoretical side, the direct detection of both halo DM and SRDM requires a coupling (``portal") between DM and SM particles.
-Currently we knew three portals to connect the DM and the standard model: neutrino portal, Higgs portal and vector portal.
-The vector portal involves an additional vector field $V^{\mu}$, often called the dark photon~\cite{1982DP,Holdom:1985ag,HOLDOM198665,HOLDOM1991329,Dienes:1996zr}, that mixes with $\mathrm{U}(1)_Y$ hypercharge field by a mixing angle denoted by $\kappa$.
-After electroweak symmetry breaking this provides a mixing between dark photon and normal photon.
-Recently, the study of dark photon has became a prosperous front for both theorists and experimentalists.
-Dark photons with masses larger than 10MeV are subjected to traditional collider search, while light dark photons are more limited by astrophysical and cosmological bounds.
-A thorough illustration of dark photon constraints can be found in \cite{Caputo:2021eaa}.
+On the theoretical side, direct detection of both halo DM and SRDM requires a coupling (``portal") between DM and SM particles.
+Currently we know of three portals to connect the DM and the Standard Model: the neutrino portal, the Higgs portal, and the vector portal.
+The vector portal involves an additional vector field $V^{\mu}$, often called the dark photon~\cite{1982DP,Holdom:1985ag,HOLDOM198665,HOLDOM1991329,Dienes:1996zr}, that mixes with the $\mathrm{U}(1)_Y$ hypercharge field by a mixing angle denoted by $\kappa$.
+After electroweak symmetry breaking this provides a mixing between the dark photon and the normal photon.
+Recently, the study of dark photons has become a prosperous front for both theorists and experimentalists.
+Dark photons with masses larger than 10 MeV are subjected to traditional collider search, while light dark photons are more limited by astrophysical and cosmological bounds.
+A thorough illustration of dark photon constraints can be found in Ref.~\cite{Caputo:2021eaa}.